4D-JP/release-notes/v15/15.1/README.md

 ---

 * ACI0093073 : Update 4D server 64 bits doesn't work in service
-* ACI0093467 : QR Execute Command can return error No 9852 in 4D v15
-* ACI0093196 : In a built Client/Server application the Server is not being populated with a version number
-* ACI0093073 : Update 4D server 64 bits doesn't work in service
 * ACI0087268 : [128955] Freeze of 4D with incorrect formula in the Quick Report
-* ACI0093044 : Missing plugins icon in the explorer
 * ACI0093281 : Crash after drag & drop of a picture in a form on Design mode
 * ACI0093470 : Explorer Menu not working
 * ACI0093510 : MSC - Verify structure crash in Volume Desktop